 If you suffer from joint pain, starting every morning with a few minutes of lower back exercises may not be enough.
 What you eat is vitally important too.

 This is particularly true for those who have raised blood-glucose, remembering that half of diabetics are totally unaware they have a problem; until perhaps they become impotent or one of their legs goes lame.

-Research reported in the Journal of Alternative and Complementary Medicine found that you cannot overdose the spice when taken in your food and there are numerous reports confirming its anti-inflammatory properties as a Cox-2 inhibitor.
+Research reported in the Journal of Alternative and Complementary Medicine found that you cannot overdose the spice when taken in your food; and there are numerous reports confirming its anti-inflammatory properties as a Cox 2 inhibitor.

-Researchers writing in the American Association of Pharmaceutical Scientists report that extensive studies stretching over fifty years have shown very promising results for many conditions, particularly those of the gastrointestinal tract from oral lichen planus in the mouth, to gastric-ulcers and colitis.
+Researchers writing in the American Association of Pharmaceutical Scientists report that extensive studies stretching over fifty years have shown very promising results for many conditions, particularly those of the intestinal tract; from oral lichen planus in the mouth to gastric-ulcers and colitis.

 In short the best way to use turmeric to promote well-being and prevent disease is to enjoy it daily in your food.

-One of the great concerns with statin use is that we are more likely to become diabetic, and that it will progress to the need for insulin; and experience "acute glycemic complications".
+One of the great concerns with statin-use is that we are more likely to become diabetic, and that it will progress to the need for insulin; and experience "acute glycemic complications."

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,